 Being depressed is tiresome

-"I am taking mirtazapine which helps me get a full nights sleep now, but I still lack the energy that I need to do things.
+"I am taking mirtazapine which helps me get a full night's sleep now, but I still lack the energy that I need to do things.
 When I do feel well enough to get out and about and do something with my day or go out for the evening it exhausts me and results in me needing to recover for a few days," wrote another user.

 “Some of my patients have been surprised and shocked when I’ve told them they were depressed,” says clinical psychologist Angel Adams.
 “They think it’s something else.
 If they have a lack of energy or fatigue, they might just think they’re doing too much.
 Sometimes they think, ‘It’s just this illness’ or ‘I had a break-up with somebody’, but really they’re experiencing depression as well as the illness or the grief reaction.”

 “People don’t quite understand that you can still function and have depression,” says Adams.
 “A lot of people think if you have depression you’re going to quit your job and so on, but many people continue to work, continue to function but to a very different degree.
 You don’t have to be suicidal to be depressed.
 You can just be clinically depressed and think, ‘This is the way my life is.’”

-Even when patients do get reasonable hours of sleep (six is considered the bare minimum), most report waking up “un-refreshed” and tired throughout the day.
-That may be due to the fact that depressed people don't get the same kind of quality sleep as everybody else.
+Even when patients with depression do get reasonable hours of sleep (seven hours is considered the bare minimum), most report waking up "unrefreshed" and tired throughout the day.
+That may be because people with clinical depression don't get the same kind of quality sleep as everybody else.